Company registered as EVAT by the Nuclear Safety Council (No. CSN / IEV / AUT-1 / ERX / V-0034/13).

 Asturian Healthcare receives 54 state-of-the-art ultrasound scanners from DiagXimag

-The Principality of Asturias Health Service (Sespa) has received 54 state-of-the-art ultrasound scanners 1.7 million euros.
-Following the award of the Diagximag public contract in April 2024, the delivery of the equipment was signed on September 30.
+The Principality of Asturias Health Service (Sespa) has received 54 state-of-the-art ultrasound scanners 1.7 million.
+Following the award in April 2024 of the public procurement contract for the DiagximagOn September 30, the delivery of the equipment was signed.
 The ultrasound scanners, which were delivered during the months of July and August, represent a very important step forward in the modernization and digitalization of the healthcare sector in the Asturian region.

 How are Diagximag's state-of-the-art ultrasound scanners different?